It’s well-known that heavy drinking damages the brain. Regular alcohol consumption impairs the brain, no matter the frequency of drinking.

 The most commonly abused substance in the U.S is alcohol.
 In fact, the trend of alcohol consumption has increased among drinkers from the ages of 12 to 20.
 In addition to the legal consequences of underage drinking, alcohol abuse damages these teenagers’ brains.

 Alcohol affects the brain by inhibiting the flow of the neurotransmitter dopamine to the receptors, causing mood disturbances and motor dysfunction, which is identified as the feeling of being drunk.
 Furthermore, alcohol acts as a depressant because it alters the reward center of the brain.
 This makes feelings of pleasure and happiness more difficult to achieve.
 Alcohol abuse can lead to a reduction in brain mass, which impairs short-term and long-term memory, as well as one’s motor coordination.
+If you want to learn more about the kinds of brain-related impairments that can come from alcoholism, read the source article at the Best Brain Possible website.

 How to Combat Alcohol Abuse